MA (Psychology) Research Masters

 The MA (Psychology) Research Masters Program is located within a dynamic, research-oriented environment within the Psychology Department.
 Supervised by experts in their respective fields, students specialize in topics that include health psychology, personality & individual difference and critical psychology.
 While the emphasis of the degree is on a research project that culminates in a dissertation that is submitted for examination; students are expected to attend research workshops embedded within the program to facilitate their progress.
 Students are also required to participate in departmental research seminars, colloquia and conferences.
 At the end of the program, students emerge with a set of sought-after conceptual and research skills suited to a career in psycho-social research.

-Online applications for admission to the University of Johannesburg are now OPEN and will CLOSE 31 October 2019 for the 2020 intake.
+Online applications for admission to the University of Johannesburg open in June 2020 and will CLOSE 31 October 2020 for the 2021 intake.

 NO late applications will be considered